gmosx/appengine_js/README.md

 Google App Engine
 -----------------

+This is a community project, not affiliated in any way with Google.

-App Engine is a service of Google, Inc. Copyright (c) 2009 Google, all rights reserved.
+Google App Engine is a service of Google, Inc. Copyright (c) 2009 Google, all rights reserved.

 License